Transitioning from ISO 17025:2005 to ISO/IEC 17025:2017

 It should be noted that the revised ISO/IEC 17025 has no major new technical sections with requirements.
 It does however have dozens of new sub-elements and several key things with a new emphasis.

-The first shock that is noticed is the numbering format.
-It replaces the requirement sections of clauses 4 and 5 in the old standard with clauses 4 through 8 in the new version.
-See Table 1 here.
-This is nicely standardized, now similar to ISO 9001, ISO 17020 and many other ISO conformity assessment standards with similar numbering and corresponding sections.
-For those familiar with clauses 4 and 5 for the past 12 years, however, this will take a major adjustment.
+The first major and conspicuous change is the numbering format.
+It replaces the requirement sections of clauses 4 and 5 in the old standard with clauses 4 through 8 in the 2017 version.
+See Table 1 below.
+This format is nicely standardized, and similar to ISO 9001, ISO 17020 and many other ISO conformity assessment standards with similar numbering and corresponding sections.
+For those familiar with the 2005 version of clauses 4 and 5 , however, this will take a major adjustment.

 |ISO/IEC 17025:2005||ISO/IEC 17025:2017|